- The Intrepid Experience

 * Sample local Bulgarian wine along with a meze meat platter

-* See the main symbols and icons of Sofia
+* See the main symbols and icons of Sofia with a local guide

 What's included in this trip